That-Shorts-Guy/Peak-Pick-App-V2/README.md

 -Allows user to plot this uploaded data

--Zoom feature has been added although issues with this not scaling the axes
+-Zoom feature has been added although issues with this.
+Currently, the axes scale with the graph however the graph will appear outside the axes limits.

 -similiar issue with panning, allows user to move graph outside of axes